-2.3.1 When compared to England and Wales, Cumbria has an older age profile, with lower proportions of residents in younger age groups and high proportions of residents in the older age groups.
+2.10 When compared to England and Wales, Cumbria has an older age profile, with lower proportions of residents in younger age groups and high proportions of residents in the older age groups.
 The age profile varies considerably by District; Barrow, Carlisle and Copeland have a younger population, whilst Allerdale, Eden and South Lakeland have an older population.
-The population profile between mid-2013 and mid-2014, increased in numbers of older people and decreased in numbers of younger people.
+The population

-2.3.2 Cumbria has the highest proportion of White British residents of any English County (96.5% compared to 80.5% in England and Wales).
+- profile between mid-2015 and mid-2016, increased in numbers of older people and decreased in numbers of younger people. - 2.11 In the 2011 Census, it was recorded that Cumbria has the highest proportion of White British residents of any English county (96.5% compared to 80.5% in England and Wales)3.
 However, the County has seen an increase in ethnic diversity, as the proportion of White British residents in 2001 was 98.0%.